 You only need to pair your cell phone to your computer once.
 After that, your phone will be automatically recognized when you plug in the bluetooth adapter and have your phone within range.

-- Once your computer and phone recognize each other, you can use the Bluetooth Data Suite to select photos from your phone and transfer them to your PC.
+Once your computer and phone recognize each other, you can select photos from your phone and transfer them to your PC.